ayay-ayush/Edu/README.md

-# edu
+# Fixing Broken Edu System
-Bringing a change in the broken Education System.
+-Bringing a change in the broken Education System.
+-Trying hard to save lives of 1.5 billion students all around!
+...